“When wellbeing comes from engaging our strengths and virtues,

 SKILL

-Researchers Martin Seligman and Christopher Peterson created the Values in Action Survey, or The VIA.
-This 96-item VIA survey identifies your capacity to exhibit each of 24 Character Strengths.
-These 24 strengths were identified as being valued by humans across many cultures and holding value throughout history.
-The VIA survey has been taken by millions of people and is a scientifically validated tool for identifying the rank order of one’s Character Strengths.
+After decades of assessing, measuring, and treating human suffering (i.e., anxiety, depression, etc.), researchers Martin Seligman and Christopher Peterson decided to shift their focus to what enables human thriving.
+Together, they created the Values in Action Survey, or The VIA.
+This 96-item survey identifies your capacity to exhibit each of 24 Character Strengths.
+These 24 strengths were identified as being valued by humans across many cultures and throughout history.
+The VIA survey has been taken by millions worldwide and is a scientifically validated tool for identifying the rank order of your Character Strengths.
 A guide is available to make the survey accessible to individuals with intellectual and developmental disabilities.

 The VIA Survey Character Strengths